 If you can relate, then my story is for you.

 I was raised on a steady diet of Disney movies and fairy tales.
-I loved those stories, and as an overly imaginative child, I didn’t just watch them, I lived in them.
+I loved those stories, and as an imaginative kid, I didn’t just watch them, I lived in them.
 I would insert myself into my favorite tales and go on epic adventures with ragtag misfits.
 Befriending dragons, rescuing kingdoms, and defeating a cackling antagonist were all part of a day’s work.
 And falling in love with a perfectly imperfect prince/knight/rapscallion?
-Well, of course that was part of the story.
+Well, that was part of the story.
 After all, it was part of all the other stories I loved.

 As I grew older, I began to live more in the real world and less in the world of my imagination, but I still felt the influence of those childhood tales.
 When I envisioned the life I wanted to lead as an adult, I envisioned a life of—what else?—wondrous adventure.
 I hadn’t figured out the specifics, but I knew that I wanted to live in interesting places and befriend interesting people.
 And falling in love with a perfectly imperfect guy?
 Well, of course that would happen.
 After all, everyone gets married.
 At least, they did in every book I read, television show I watched, and movie I saw.